Locksmith Price in Brussels

 For indication only and for the Brussels market, here are the orders of magnitude commonly encountered.
 These are not fixed rates: only a quote accounts for your actual situation.

-- Opening a latched-shut door (not locked, daytime): usually the most economical service, as it's done without damage and without a part.
+- Opening a latched-shut door (not locked, daytime): usually the most economical service, as it's done with non-destructive methods when the mechanism allows and without a part.

 - Opening a locked door: more technical (picking or decoding), so slightly higher.